p13tarunkk/p13tarunkk.github.io/_posts/2019-10-23-monetization-strategies.md

 - featured
 ---

 Monetization!
 At first, most new Product Managers frown upon this word but it is an absolutely necessary element for any successful business model in the long run.
-Sooner or later, every succesful product reaches a matured state when it must develop right monetization strategies.
+Sooner or later, every successful product reaches a matured state when it must develop right monetization strategies.
 Below are some the key strategies PMs use to monetize their product / features.

 * **Pricing models** - Fremium, Free trials, Registration fees can help products achieve their short term / long term revenue goals